 Nigeria is a land of diverse ecosystems, including deserts, plains, swamps, mountains, and jungles.
 The third-largest river delta in the world is within its boundaries.
-Therefore, you can find many different forms of wildlife in Nigeria.
-There are over 22,000 vertebrate and invertebrate species, about 20,000 insect species, 1,000 bird species, 1,000 fish species, 247 mammals, and 123 reptile species in Nigeria.
-Yet, there are many threats to wildlife in Nigeria.
-At least 21 bird species may become extinct because workers cut down the forest to make more room for crops.
+Therefore, you can find many different types of animals in Nigeria.
+There are over 22,000 vertebrate and invertebrate species in Nigeria.

 The Official National Animal of Nigeria